Betty, Age 10, Gets Her Very First Pair of Glasses

 Ana Lopez makes phone calls on our behalf while managing her shop, Casa Lopez.

 After making several phone calls, Ana found Betty an English-speaking pediatric eye doctor.
-The eye doctor is called Dr. Tania Sarita.
+The eye doctor is Dr. Tania Sarita.

-Incidentally, if you are an adult and in need of an eye doctor, then Dr. Sebastian Guzman is another English-speaking eye doctor.
-He also works at the Clinica Corominas hospital on the same floor as Dr. Sarita.
+Incidentally, if you are an adult and in need of an eye doctor, then Dr. Sebastian Guzmán is another English-speaking eye doctor.
+He also works at the Clínica Corominas hospital on the same floor as Dr. Sarita.
 My husband, Rick, saw him this afternoon when he went with Betty to Santiago.

-And if you are very interested, Rick’s eye appointment lasted a full hour and cost 1500 pesos, which is about $40 US.
-Betty’s eye appointment lasted about 10 minutes and cost 2200 pesos, which is about $55 US.
+And if you are very interested, Rick’s eye appointment lasted a full hour and cost 1500 pesos, which is about $40 U.S. Betty’s eye appointment lasted about 10 minutes and cost 2200 pesos, which is about $55 U.S.

-Betty is now the ecstatic owner of a pair of perfectly pink eye glasses.
+Betty is now the ecstatic owner of a pair of perfectly pink eyeglasses.

 My description is not doing her excitement justice.
 I shall let Betty tell you in her own words about her new glasses.